Courchevel resort information & après-ski

-Courchevel ski resort is too sophisticated and too French to get terribly rowdy (resorts in France have a reputation for low-key nightlife), although there are lively bars to be found on occasion, especially in Courchevel proper where most of the après-ski nightlife is concentrated.
-There are three night spots for lively après-ski here, which can stay open until dawn, although more often until 0400.
-La Grange (rue Park City; tel: 04 7908 1461) and Les Caves (Porte de Courchevel; tel: 04 7908 1274; www.lescavesdecourchevel.com) are among the best choices.
+Courchevel ski resort is too sophisticated and too ‘French’ to get terribly rowdy (resorts in France have a reputation for low-key nightlife).
+But there are lively bars to be found on occasion, especially in Courchevel where most of the après-ski nightlife is concentrated.

-In terms of the bar scene, Le Tremplin (tel: 04 7908 0619; www.tremplin-courchevel.com) has a lot of ambience and is usually busy, whilst Le Coyotte (Porte de Courchevel) aims for a more sophisticated image.
+In terms of the bar scene, Le Tremplin (Place du Tremplin; tel: 04 7908 0619; www.tremplin-courchevel.com) has a party feel and can become crowded, whilst Le Coyotte (Porte de Courchevel) portrays a more sophisticated image.

-Le Chabichou (rue des Chenus; tel: 04 7908 0055; www.chabichou-courchevel.com) in Courchevel proper, is one of seven restaurants listed in elite gastronomic guide books.
-Chef Michel Rochedy provides inventive cooking with meals served in the wonderful dining room or, if you don't want to mix with the ‘riff-raff’, a private lounge.
+Gourmands are spoilt for choice, with seven eateries accounting for 12 stars in the Michelin Guide.
+Among the most famous is Le Chabichou (rue des Chenus; tel: 04 7908 0055; www.chabichou-courchevel.com), which holds two of these.
+Here, chef Michel Rochedy provides inventive cooking with meals served in the wonderful dining room; or, if you don't want to mix with the 'riffraff', a private lounge.

-There are, of course, many other options on offer elsewhere in the resort including Italian, Asian and Savoyard food.
-For traditional French crêpes, or Alpine fondue and raclette, La Crêperie du Moulin (place du Tremplin; tel: 02 4307 7720; www.creperiedumoulin.fr) in Courchevel, is a good choice.
+There are, of course, many other options on offer elsewhere in the resort; including Italian, Asian and Savoyard food.
+For traditional Alpine food such as crêpes, fondue and raclette, La Crêperie du Moulin (place du Tremplin; tel: 02 4307 7720; www.creperiedumoulin.fr) in Courchevel is the best option.